lekoala/silverstripe-cms-actions/README.md

 ## Compatibility

-Tested with 5.1 but should work on any ^5.1 projects
+Branch 1 - Tested with 5.1 but should work on any ^5.1 projects

+Branch 2/master - SilverStripe 6+

 ## Maintainer